swiftcoder2020/bsl-fingerspelling-js-game/README.md

 | 11.  | Construct a replay button         | 5          | 3         | 8     |
 | 12.  | Construct game score              | 3          | 4         | 7     |
 | 13.  | Construct concluding game message | 4          | 4         | 8     |

+#### Future Features Phase 2

+* The option where users can select their appropriate speed level of how slow/fast the images flashes through a modal

+* A countdown timer that gives users some breathing space prior to commencing the game

+* A timer that is based on each word which a user is given as opposed to the overall time allocated to complete the game for ease of use

+* An interactive message that determines when the word is incorrect when typed in and notifies the user by way of a positive/encouraging response yet apply complimentary praise when correct

+* A replay button that allows users to review the alphabetic letters as images that has been displayed

+* A small area that calculates the score per word which builds up to the total score

+* An overview message into the progress of their learning and to provide positive encouragement

 ## Structure